 I'm watching the depth gauge and I keep bumping some of the 'up angle'

-off the boat as we continue our climb back to 100'...
-We are going
+off the boat as we continue our climb back to 100'....
+We are going so

-so fast!!!
-At some point, I realize that I need to apply lots of dive to
+fast!!!
+At some point, I realize that I need to apply lots of dive to level

-the stern planes to try to level off.
-Hell, we are going so fast that we
+planes to try to level off.
+Hell, we are going so fast that we fly right

-fly right on past 100' and pop clear out of the water...
-We then plunge
+on past 100' and pop clear out of the water...
+We then plunge back into

-back into the water and dive uncontrolled back down to 300' while I am
+the water and dive uncontrolled back down to 300' while I am applying full

-applying full 'rise' on the stern planes!!
-Finally the boat is back under
+'rise' on the stern planes!!
+Finally the boat is back under control and

 Everyone is totally in shock...
 We have just been through the most hellish